espressif/esp-csi/examples/console_test/README.md

     I (8159) wifi:station: 30:ae:a4:80:5c:cc join, AID=1, bgn, 40D
     ```

-1. Set device B to Sta mode and make it connect to device A
+1. Set device B to Sta mode and make it connect to device A.

     ```shell
     csi> sta csi_softap